BeyondTheClouds/blog/_posts/2018-11-07-what-about-network-splits.markdown

 As stated before, when a network gets partitioned, the resources have to implement a partition-tolerant behavior in order to avoid an interruption of service.
 In this part, we tried to poke around OpenStack and see how well it behaves under a split.

 First thing we have done is to cut the network, then kill the VMs on the partitioned compute.
 This can be done since we still can access the compute through Grid'5000 and is done thanks to `virsh destroy <VM_number>`.
-We then plug the compute back to OpenStack by resetting traffic control rules thanks to `enos tc --reset`.
+We then plug the compute back to OpenStack by resetting traffic control rules thanks to `enos tc :-reset`.
 We had two good surprises at this moment.
-First, the compute node reappear as active in OpenStack.
+First, the compute node reappear as active in OpenStack almost instantly.
 Second, the VMs appeared as shutoff quite quickly after the compute rejoined the network.